tisem-digital-marketing/2021-smwa/CONTRIBUTING.md

 3. Navigate to the file(s) you wish to change within the new branches and make revisions as required.
 4. Commit all changed files within the appropriate branches.
-5. Create individual pull requests from each of your changed branches to the `gh-pages` branch within the originating repository.
+5. Create individual pull requests from each of your changed branches to the `master` branch within the originating repository.
 6. If you receive feedback, make changes using your issue-specific branches of the forked repository and the pull requests will update automatically.
 7. Repeat as needed until all feedback has been addressed.